|

-SUMMER STUDY IN LEIPZIG - GERMANY PROGRAM June 1 - June 30, 2012 An Intensive, Total-Immersion Program in German (offered by the University of Arizona in collaboration with the Universität Leipzig) Application Deadline: March 15, 2012 (This webpage works best with Firefox browsers)
+SUMMER STUDY IN LEIPZIG - GERMANY PROGRAM June 1 - June 29, 2019 (plus one week of flexible online-preparation starting May 13) An Intensive, Total-Immersion Program in German (offered by the University of Arizona in collaboration with the Universität Leipzig) Priority Application Deadline: December 15, 2019 Final Application Deadline: February 25, 2019 (This webpage works best with Firefox browsers)

 |